pvormste/yetenv/README.md

 it uses the [cleanenv package](https://github.com/ilyakaznacheev/cleanenv) under the hood - so please have a look into their documentation to get familar about the usage of configuration structs.

-It also comes with a set of defaults so it can be used with zero configuration out of the box.
-Nevertheless it is possible to customize the behavior of the ConfigLoader, so it gets in you way.
+It also comes with a set of defaults, so it can be used with zero configuration out of the box.
+Nevertheless it is possible to customize the behavior of the ConfigLoader, so it doesn't get in your way.

 #### Default Load Behavior
 The default load behavior works like this depending on the environment:
  - For `Develop`: Load from `./cfg.dev.env` and overwrite it by `./.env` and OS environment values.
+ - For `Test`: Load from `./cfg.test.env` and overwrite it by `./.env` and OS environment values.
  - For `Staging`: Load from `./cfg.staging.env` and overwrite it by `./.env` and OS environment values.
  - For `Production`: Load from `./cfg.prod.env` and overwrite it by `./.env` and OS environment values.